NihalAgarwal/Windows-Wi-Fi-Manager/README.md

 <p>If you are still having any confusion, give a try to Application and you will definitely know what I mean to say above.</p>

 ## Issues

+####Version = '0.1.0' :
+#####Bugs (Reported by the users):
+1. Delay in opening Top-level window (Fixed in version = 0.2.0).
+2. The packing layout of main window widgets get disturbed when user open any Top-Level window (Fixed in version = 0.2.0).
+3. Issue related with refreshing the data in TreeView (Fixed in version = 0.2.0)
+4. Compatibility issues with python 3.6 or less (To be fixed in future version, still a bug 😥)

 <p>The Application is under developement, mail me if you are facing any issue and want to give any suggestion, feel free to mail me..</p>

 **Mail id** = nihal.agarwal.1426@gmail.com